In this example, we intend to identify the dermatologic disease that the patient is suffering. We do so based on clinical and histopathologic data.

-In the dataset constructed for this domain, the family history feature has the value 1 if any of these diseases has been observed in the family, and 0 otherwise.
-The age feature simply represents the age of the patient.
-Every other feature (clinical and histopathological) was given a degree in the range of 0 to 3.
-Here, 0 indicates that the feature was not present, 3 indicates the largest amount possible, and 1, 2 indicate the relative intermediate values.
+In the data set, the family history characteristic is 1 if there is a family history for any of these diseases; otherwise, it is 0.
+The age feature represents the age of the patient.
+Every other variable (clinical and histopathological) has a value in the range of 0 to 3.
+Here, 0 indicates that the feature was absent, 3 shows the most significant amount possible, and 1 or 2 means the relative intermediate values.

 The following list summarizes the variables information: